humdrum-tools/humdrum-documentation/guide/ch01/index.md

 but remember that users are always free to concoct their own representations as necessary.
 As in a spread-sheet, the spines or columns can be used to represent whatever you like.
-In the following chapter, we\'ll look at the most commonly used of the pre-defined Humdrum representations \-- the *kern* representation.
+In the following chapter, we'll look at the most commonly used of the pre-defined Humdrum representations &mdash; the *kern* representation.
 This representation gets its name from the German word for *core*; it is a scheme intended to represent the basic or core musical information of notes, durations, rests, barlines, and so on.